mehtanansh/Web-Scraping-Project/README.md

 # Web-Scraping-Project

+This project was has 2 sections:

+1) Web Scraper that helps in scraping a list of TVs and Mobiles on Amazon This part is included in the folder: Amazon Web Scraper for TVs and Mobiles.
+One may use the code for data scraping and collection purpose
+This part of the project is implemented using Python and it's libraries (Pandas, Beautiful Soup, Numpy, etc.).
+I have scraped data from Amazon India and created a Dataset of mobiles (.csv).

-This Project is implemented using Python and it's libraries (Pandas, Beautiful Soup, Numpy,etc.).
+2) Exploratory Data Analysis performed on the data scraped from Amazon Scraper This part of the project is implemented using Python and it's libraries (Pandas, Beautiful Soup, Numpy, etc.).
 I have scraped data from Amazon India and created a Dataset of mobiles (.csv).
 Further, I have also performed Exploratory Data Analysis on the same

 This project is just a basic project to showcase the concepts I learnt through Youtube and Online resources on Web Scraping and diplay my analytical skills.